Ischemic Stroke Overview

 Wellstar physicians are experts at diagnosing and treating Ischemic and Hemorrhagic stroke.

-Wellstar Kennestone Hospital located in Marietta offers a full service Neuroscience program for stroke and other neurological emergencies.
-Kennestone is one of the few comprehensive cerebrovascular neurosurgery programs in the region, offering state-of-the-art procedures for both open and closed vascular and endovascular procedures for stroke and carotid artery disease.
-Kennestone is proud to offer the highest level of specialized care in order to meet the needs of our region and beyond.
+Wellstar Kennestone Regional Medical Center located in Marietta offers a full service Neuroscience program for stroke and other neurological emergencies.
+Wellstar Kennestone is one of the few comprehensive cerebrovascular neurosurgery programs in the region, offering state-of-the-art procedures for both open and closed vascular and endovascular procedures for stroke and carotid artery disease.
+Wellstar Kennestone is proud to offer the highest level of specialized care in order to meet the needs of our region and beyond.
 In addition, Wellstar Kennestone offers a CARF certified in-patient Rehabilitation program on campus.

 A key component adding to the breadth of the stroke program at Wellstar Kennestone is active participation in clinical research trials.
 While always adhering to best practice and gold standards of care, clinical trials allow our highly trained physicians to better the care of our stroke patients and collaborate with highly renowned scientist and physicians to offer the latest techniques and adjuncts to the current treatment plan.
 In addition, clinical trials allow patients participate in the latest stroke research and take advantage of emerging medications and treatments.

-To best serve our community, Wellstar AMC-Downtown, AMC-South, Cobb, North Fulton, and Spalding Hospitals are Disease Specific Care Certified as Advanced Primary Stroke Centers.
-In addition, these Wellstar hospitals have acheived the American Heart Association and American Stroke Association Get with the Guidelines Gold Plus Achievement Award and are on the Target Stroke Honor Role Elite.
-The Wellstar Stroke Center at Cobb Hospital is accredited by the Joint Commission as a Stroke Center of Excellence and features a CARF certified in-patient Rehabilitation program on campus.
-Wellstar Douglas Hospital is a certified Remote Stroke Treatment Center.
+To best serve our community, Wellstar Kennestone Regional Medical Center and Wellstar North Fulton Medical Center are Advanced Comprehensive Stroke Centers.
+Wellstar Cobb and Spalding medical centers are Disease Specific Care Certified as Advanced Primary Stroke Centers.
+In addition, these Wellstar hospitals have achieved the American Heart Association and American Stroke Association Get with the Guidelines Gold Plus Achievement Award and are on the Target Stroke Honor Role Elite.
+The Wellstar Stroke Center at Wellstar Cobb Medical Center is accredited by the Joint Commission as a Stroke Center of Excellence and features a CARF certified in-patient Rehabilitation program on campus.
+Wellstar Douglas Medical Center is a certified Remote Stroke Treatment Center.

 All Wellstar hospitals partner with skilled and compassionate emergency responders through Emergency Medical Systems, each covering designated areas to best serve our communities.
-In addition, Wellstar Hospitals utilize a Transfer Call Center to help facilitate the transfer of an acute stroke patient to Kennestone Hospital.
+In addition, Wellstar hospitals utilize a Transfer Call Center to help facilitate the transfer of an acute stroke patient to Wellstar Kennestone Regional Medical Center.
 When a stroke patient needs a higher level of care or a specific procedure, the Transfer Call Center works off established protocols to expedite a safe transfer between hospitals when needed.
-The Transfer Center also works with outlying hospitals and their acute neurologic needs to facilitate transfers to Kennestone Hospital.
+The Transfer Center also works with outlying hospitals and their acute neurologic needs to facilitate transfers to Wellstar Kennestone Regional Medical Center

 Wellstar Hospital System is proud to announce our partnership with the Mayo Clinic Care Network.
 This provides our doctors and other specialists with access to Mayo-reviewed medical information and guidelines.
 It connects our front line physicians to expert consultation and research surrounding the best treatment plans for our sickest and most complex patient population.